UMC Glossary: Laity = From laos, meaning "people of God"

 CERTIFIED LAY MINISTERS:

 A certified lay minister leads public worship, cares for a congregation, assists in program leadership, preaches the Word, leads small groups, establishes outreach ministries and/or develops new and existing faith communities under the supervision of a clergy person.
-A certified lay servant can become a certified lay minister by completing a broad track of study determined by the Missouri Conference.
+A lay servant can become a certified lay minister by completing a broad track of study determined by the Missouri Conference.
 Learn more here: Certified Lay Minister.
 Contact the district office or a district lay leader for details before pursing this process.

 Three options that provide continual education opportunities for laity: